 The older your accounts are, the better your score will be because it shows lenders that you have experience handling credit.
 So don’t close your oldest accounts unless you absolutely need to and avoid opening too many new accounts at one time.

-The types and the total number of accounts you have comprise 10% of your score.
+The types and the total number of accounts you have also influence your score.
 When it comes to your credit score, it’s best to have a mix of both revolving debts, like credit cards, and installment debts like car loans and personal loans.
 Having a less diverse credit portfolio won’t necessarily lower your total score, but lenders want to know that you have experience handling different types of debt and can handle them responsibly.

 But hard inquiries, which are what occurs when you apply for a new line of credit, do show up.
-These affect your score for one year and account for 5% of your total score.
+These affect your score for one year and account for a small percentage of your total score.
 While hard inquiries are impossible to avoid altogether, if you need a new line of credit, it’s best to keep them to a minimum whenever possible.

-While the 5 major factors listed above are the biggest components of what makes up your credit score, there are a surprising amount of other elements that can affect it too.
+While the major factors listed above are the biggest components of what makes up your credit score, there are other elements that can affect it too.

 Here are a few commonly overlooked elements that may be affecting your credit score: